cloudfoundry/gorouter/docs/decisions/0002-change-tls-route-pruning-behavior-on-dial-error.md

 Logging will be introduced into the route pool for the first time giving operators a view into whether a prune or fail has actually occurred and what error caused it.

+An app under load today will be marked as failed and removed from the pool for a certain amount of time.
+The request is retried with a new backend until max retries are reached.
+This behavior should appear the same to the end user after the change is implemented.